$C$-triviality of manifolds of low dimensions

 is an epimorphism.
 We may now argue as in the proof of Lemma \ref{PreliminaryResults-2}(2) to conclude that $H^4(X;\mathbb Z)=0$.
-Since, $X$ is of odd dimension, by Theorem \ref{GR_Odd_Dim_Manifolds} $H_6(X;\Z)$ must be a finite group but since $X$ is orientable, $H_6(X;\Z)$ cannot have any torsion as well.
+Since $X$ is of odd dimension, it follows from Theorem \ref{GR_Odd_Dim_Manifolds} that $H_6(X;\Z)$ must be a finite group.
+But orientability of $X$ implies that $H_6(X;\Z)$ cannot have any torsion as well.
 Hence, $H_6(X;\Z) = 0$.
 This completes the proof. \end{proof}

 \begin{proof}[Proof of Theorem \ref{7_manifold_orientable}] Let $X$ be a $7$-dimension orientable $C$-trivial manifold.
-We make the following observations: \begin{itemize} \item[(i)] By Theorem \ref{GR_Odd_Dim_Manifolds}, $H_7(X;\Z) = \Z$ and $H_i(X;\Z)$ is finite for $1 \le i \le 6$. \item[(ii)] By Lemma \ref{PreliminaryResults-1}(1), $H^2(X;\Z) = 0$.
-Hence, $H_2(X;\Z) = F$ and $H_1(X;\Z) = \Z^{d_1}$ for some $d_1 \ge 1$.
-But by Theorem \ref{GR_Odd_Dim_Manifolds}, $H_1(X;\Z)$ is a finite group and hence $H_1(X;\Z)= 0$. \item[(iii)] By Lemma \ref{Lemma-7-Dimension-Orientable}, $H^4(X;\Z) = 0$, and as a result, $H_4(X;\Z) = F'$ and $H_3(X;\Z) = \Z^{d_3}$ for some $d_3 \ge 0$.
-Once again, by Theorem \ref{GR_Odd_Dim_Manifolds} $H_3(X;\Z)$ is a finite group which means $H_3(X;\Z)= 0$. \end{itemize} Using the above observations, the homology groups are as follows:
+We make the following observations \begin{itemize} \item[(i)] By Theorem \ref{GR_Odd_Dim_Manifolds}, $H_7(X;\Z) = \Z$ and $H_i(X;\Z)$ is finite for $1 \le i \le 6$. \item[(ii)] By Lemma \ref{PreliminaryResults-1} (1), $H^2(X;\Z) = 0$.
+Hence, $H_2(X;\Z) = F$ and $H_1(X;\Z) = \Z^{e_1}$ for some $e_1 \ge 0$.
+But by Theorem \ref{GR_Odd_Dim_Manifolds}, $H_1(X;\Z)$ is a finite group and hence $H_1(X;\Z)= 0$. \item[(iii)] By Lemma \ref{Lemma-7-Dimension-Orientable}, $H^4(X;\Z) = 0$, and as a result, $H_4(X;\Z) = F'$ and $H_3(X;\Z) = \Z^{e_3}$ for some $e_3 \ge 0$.
+Once again, by Theorem \ref{GR_Odd_Dim_Manifolds} $H_3(X;\Z)$ is a finite group which means $H_3(X;\Z)= 0$. \end{itemize} Using the above observations, the homology groups are as follows

-Since $X$ is orientable we can use Poincar\'e duality and compare the $\Z$ homology and cohomology groups to get, $F'' = 0$ and $F'=F$ to get the required homology.

-Conversely, let us assume that the homology of $X$ is as given in the statement.
-Since all even degree groups are zero it is clear that $X$ is $C$-trivial.
-This complete the proof. \end{proof}

-\begin{Exm} Examples of manifolds having the homology groups as in Theorem \ref{7_manifold_orientable} are provided in \cite[Example 7, page 232]{ruberman}.
-There the author constructs manifolds in all dimension greater than $5$, in which the only homology (apart from dimensions $0$ and $n$) is $\Z_k$ in dimensions $2$ and $n-3$.
+By Poincar\'e duality applied on integral homology and cohomology, we further deduce that $F'' = 0$ and $F'=F$, as required.
+The converse is immediate.
+This completes the proof. \end{proof} \begin{Exm} Examples of manifolds having homology groups as in Theorems \ref{5-Manifold-Orientable} and \ref{7_manifold_orientable} are provided in \cite[Example 7, page 232]{ruberman}.
+There, the author constructs manifolds in all dimension greater than $5$, in which the only homology (apart from dimensions $0$ and $n$) is $\Z_k$ in dimensions $2$ and $n-3$.
 In particular, the author provides a simply connected $7$-manifold which has integral homology groups as $\Z$ in degrees $0$ and $7$ and $\Z_k$ in degree $4$ and $2$.
-This has the form given in Theorem \ref{7_manifold_orientable} and hence is $C$-trivial. \end{Exm}
+This has the form given in Theorem \ref{7_manifold_orientable} and hence is $C$-trivial.
+Additionally, the author constructs a simply connected $5$-manifold which has integral homology groups as $\Z$ in degrees $0$ and $5$ and $\Z_k \oplus \Z_k$ in degree $2$.
+This has the form given in Theorem \ref{5-Manifold-Orientable} and hence is $C$-trivial. \end{Exm}